peachman05/action-recognition-tutorial/README.md

 - CUDA 10.0

 ## Dataset
 You can download dataset from [here](https://data.mendeley.com/datasets/k28dtm7tr6/1).
+Skeleton joints and depth data is not used in this project.
 Only RGB part is needed.
-Skeleton Joints and Depth data is not used.
-The structure of folder should be in this form
+For preparing dataset, you should make the structure of your folder to be in this form
 ```
 KARD-split
 ├── a01